naokoi0408/Statistic_Project/README.md

 This homework assignment analyzes racial differences in legal financial obligations owed to the state of Alabama, using descriptive statistics and visualizations.
 It also tests a theory on college basketball game outcomes by calculating conditional probabilities.

+From the feedback, I learned the importance of accurate calculations and avoiding unnecessary complexity.
 To achieve a perfect score, I needed to accurately calculate the mean of absolute values in questions 3a and 3c.
-Additionally, in question 3b, I overcomplicated the calculations for certain events and mixed up variables, which impacted the final probability values.
+Additionally, in question 3b, I overcomplicated the event calculations and confused some variables, which affected the final probability results.